 Cbus Property has released an architect shortlist peppered with international firms for the design of a $600 million office tower in Brisbane’s North Quay.

-The construction super fund’s property arm has partnered with local group Nielsen Properties to develop a 50,000sq m office project at 205 North Quay at the southern end of Brisbane’s CBD.
+The construction super fund’s property arm has partnered with local group Nielson Properties to develop a 50,000sq m office project at 205 North Quay at the southern end of Brisbane’s CBD.

 The four design partnerships — BVN and Shop; Architectus and Woha; Cox, SOM and Rapt Studio; and Hassell, Rex and Richards & Spence — will compete in a competition for 205 North Quay, with the successful team appointed in September.

 The teams will produce a concept design for the A-grade office tower that capitalises on the waterfront location and transforms the CBD precinct, according to press issued by Cbus Property.

 The skyscraper will add 50,000sq m to Brisbane’s office market, which has seen vacancy rates fall to the lowest levels since 2013.

 Increasing demand for A-grade assets has led to a surge of development — with construction currently under way at the Rio Tinto-anchored Midtown Centre, Mirvac’s 80 Ann Street, Shayher Group’s 300 George and Dexus’ 12 Creek Street.